|Cash Back Rating:||4.1 / 5|

 See related: How to pick the best credit card for you

-Along with one of the best flat rewards rates you’ll find anywhere, the Active Cash card offers a decent variety of cash back redemption options and carries no minimum redemption thresholds.
+Along with one of the best flat rewards rates you’ll find anywhere, the Active Cash card offers a decent variety of cash back redemption options.
 You can use your rewards for a statement credit, direct deposit into a Wells Fargo checking or savings account or withdraw cash back directly from a Wells Fargo ATM in $20 increments (if you have a Wells Fargo debit or ATM card).
-You can also redeem for gift cards, purchases and travel through the Wells Fargo Go Far Rewards program.
+You can also redeem for gift cards, purchases and travel through the Wells Fargo Rewards program.

 That said, some rewards cards earn points that can be redeemed at a higher value for travel.
 The Chase Freedom Unlimited and Chase Freedom Flex℠, for example, give you a chance to boost the value of your points when you pair with a higher-tier Chase Ultimate Rewards card.